AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

 ---
 # Use reCAPTCHA in Adaptive Forms{#using-reCAPTCHA-in-adaptive-forms}

-<span class="preview"> This feature is under pre-release channel.
-To use this feature, [enable the pre-release channel](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html#new-features). </span>
+<span class="preview"> This is a pre-release feature and accessible through our [pre-release channel](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html#new-features). </span>

 | Version | Article link |